1953 24 Hours of Le Mans: Finish and post-race

-The little DB-Panhards had an extraordinary run, that of owner-driver René Bonnet winning the S-750 class ahead of its sister car, and finishing 5 laps clear of the OSCA winning the bigger S-1100 class.
-They were on course for the coveted Index of Performance win, but a bad engine misfire meant it used too much fuel on its very last lap.
-The streamlined Panhard won the Index by the tiniest fraction on a countback.
+The DB-Panhards had a good run, with that of owner-driver René Bonnet winning the S-750 class ahead of its sister car, and finishing 5 laps clear of the OSCA, instead winning the bigger S-1100 class.
+They were on course for the Index of Performance win, but a bad engine misfire meant it used too much fuel on its very last lap.
+The streamlined Panhard won the Index by a small margin on a countback.

-Records were broken across the board – the first time a car completed the race with an average speed over 100 mph (in fact the first six finishers did) and covered over 2500 miles (4000 km).
+This was the first time a car completed the race with an average speed over 100 mph (in fact the first six finishers did) and covered over 2500 miles (4000 km).
 All the categories broke their class records, and a new lap record was set.

-With such a varied and competitive field there could be no better advertisement for the new Sports Car Championship going forward.
-However, it would be without several teams: after dominating the early Formula 1 championship, and a semi-successful year in sports cars, Alfa Romeo withdrew from motor racing.
+Following the race, Alfa Romeo withdrew from motor racing.
 Jowett was already in receivership and it would also be the last Le Mans for Allard, Lancia and Nash-Healey.